 Bastawrous goes on to use the country of Singapore as an example by asserting that “more than 90 percent of school children are leaving school myopic.”

 In fact, it has been estimated that here in the United States myopia rates have doubled over the last generation.
 Leading countless Millennials to invest in preserving their eye health.

 And what are Ophthalmologists claiming is a key factor in this uptick in shortsightedness?
 The numerous digital screens we place in front of us every day.

 One theory is that as we spend increasing amounts of time in front of our televisions, computers, and smart devices, our eyes are gradually becoming more and more accustomed to only needing to see a few feet in front of us instead of long distances.
 A second theory is that our eyes are not receiving enough natural sunlight because we are spending more time indoors— a theory that yet again, may have significant ties to increases in screen time.

 Do you find yourself needing to squint to try to see distant objects, do you often experience headaches, blink or rub your eyes frequently?

 If so, it may be time to visit your eye doctor.

 Got Dental and Vision Insurance?
 Now is your chance!
-From now until March 31st association members can secure dental and vision insurance coverage for themselves and their family.
-Visit your association page to learn more about what our Dental and Vision insurance can do for you!
+Visit our dental and vision page to learn more about what our insurance plans can do for you!